ellawiser/DS-4420-final-project/README.md

 The main objectives are:
 1. Detect and classify wildfire severity from satellite imagery using a CNN.
 2. Examine temporal patterns in wildfire activity using time series analysis to identify seasonal trends, long-term changes, and potential links to temperature or drought conditions.
-3. Visualize results through a severity-by-region map that highlights variation in fire intensity across Canada.
+3. Visualize results through a severit by region map that highlights variation in fire intensity across Canada.

 Data Sources

 We are collecting open wildfire data from several public sources:
 -	Canadian National Fire Database (CNFDB): ignition points, perimeters, burn area, and dates.
 - Canadian Wildland Fire Information System (CWFIS): Fire Weather Index (FWI), Daily Severity Rating (DSR), and regional climatology.
-	-	Satellite Imagery (Landsat 8, MODIS, or VIIRS): used for CNN feature extraction of active burn areas and post-fire severity (via NDVI or dNBR).
+- Satellite Imagery (Landsat 8, MODIS, VIIRS): used for CNN input and for computing burn severity metrics such as NDVI or dNBR.
-	-	ERA5-Land or Daymet Weather Data: includes temperature, humidity, precipitation, and wind speed for time-series variables.
+- ERA5-Land or Daymet Weather Data: provides temperature, humidity, precipitation, and wind speed for time-series modeling.

 Methods